 Other strains are capable of causing extraintestinal infection if normal intestinal anatomic barriers are disrupted (eg, by ischemia, inflammatory bowel disease, or trauma), in which case the organism may spread to adjacent structures or invade the bloodstream.
 Hepatobiliary, peritoneal, cutaneous, and pulmonary infections also occur.
 E. coli bacteremia may also occur without an evident portal of entry.

-In neonates, particularly preterm infants, E. coli bacteremia and meningitis (caused by strains with the K1 capsule, a marker for neuroinvasiveness) are common (see Neonatal Meningitis on see Neonatal Bacterial Meningitis and Neonatal Sepsis on see Neonatal Sepsis).
+In neonates, particularly preterm infants, E. coli bacteremia and meningitis (caused by strains with the K1 capsule, a marker for neuroinvasiveness) are common (see discussed in Neonatal Bacterial Meningitis and discussed in Neonatal Sepsis).

 Samples of blood, stool, or other clinical material are sent for culture.
 If an enterohemorrhagic strain is suspected, the laboratory must be notified because special culture media are required.